lechimp-p/dario-lessons/lesson1/README.md

 the requirements are good for the project.
 Especially when you're coding for someone who gives you money.

+The requirements will be crucial in many ways during the project.
+They will be the starting point for finding an appropriate architecture for your application.
+You derive tests, whether manual or automated, from them.
+You need them for a reliable communication with your customers or collaborators.
+They help you to stay focused on what the project is about.
+For all this, clear and precise statements about the requirements are valuable.

 So let's have a go:

 * Create a file called REQUIREMENTS.md in this folder and put it under version